spettersson/splunk4patientprivacy/data_guide.md

 #### **4. Create the Sourcetype(s)**

-The process for how a sourcetype is created depends on if you are running Splunk Enterprise or Splunk Cloud.
+The process for how to create a sourcetype depends on if you are running Splunk Cloud or Splunk Enterprise, architecture design, and how the method used to get the log source from its origin to Splunk.

+In genereal:

+For Splunk Cloud and Splunk Enterprise [(single server deployment)](https://docs.splunk.com/Documentation/SVA/current/Architectures/S1#:~:text=Read%20more...-,Single%20Server%20Deployment%20(S1),-The%20following%20diagram), create the sourcetype(s) directly in the Splunk Web.
+Make sure to store all sourcetypes in custom Splunk app by selecting it as the App Context.

-For Splunk Enterpise, create the sourcetype(s) via "Splunk Add-On Builder".
+For Splunk Enterprise [()]()e, create the sourcetype(s) via "Splunk Add-On Builder".
 A step by step guide can be found [here](https://docs.splunk.com/Documentation/AddonBuilder/latest/UserGuide/Overview).

-For Splunk Cloud, create the sourcetype(s) directly in the Splunk Web.
 A step by step guide can be found [here](https://docs.splunk.com/Documentation/SplunkCloud/9.3.2408/Data/Managesourcetypes#Add_Source_Type:~:text=in%20Metrics.-,Add%20a%20source%20type,-To%20create%20a).

----

 #### **5. Validate and Test Sourcetypes**